COS301-SE-2025/CRISP/UserManagementStory.md

 ### 1. User Account Management

 #### AC1.1 - Multi-Tenant User Creation and Management (Functional)
-As a System Administrator, I can create and manage users across all organizations As an Organization Administrator, I can create and manage users within my organization only Users are automatically associated with their organization based on email domain or explicit assignment User creation includes role assignment (Viewer, Publisher, BlueVisionAdmin) with appropriate validation I can set user verification status and account activation state Generated passwords can be auto-created for new users with secure random generation
+As a BlueVisionAdmin, I can create and manage users across all organizations As a Publisher, I can create and manage users (viewer and publisher roles) within my organization As a Viewer, I can view my own profile but cannot manage other users Users are automatically associated with their organization based on email domain or explicit assignment User creation includes role assignment (viewer, publisher, BlueVisionAdmin) with appropriate validation I can set user verification status and account activation state Generated passwords can be auto-created for new users with secure random generation